sparcl package

 • uuid_list (list) – List of sparcl_ids.

 • dataset_list (list, optional) – List of data sets from which to find missing sparcl_ids.
-Defaults to None, meaning all data sets hosted on the SPARC database.
+Defaults to None, meaning all data sets hosted on the SPARCL database.

 • countOnly (bool, optional) – Set to True to return only a count of the missing sparcl_ids from the uuid_list.
 Defaults to False.